namvnngu/namvnngu/ideas/README.txt

 IDEAS

-Light bulb ideas I has during my running, shower, dinner or whatever activities do not require much thoughts.
+Light bulb ideas (just small, fun and simple ones) I has during my running, shower, dinner or whatever activities do not require much thoughts.